 Statement of Consensual Relationships

-Although the University of Nebraska Omaha (UNO) does not prohibit romantic or sexual relationships between employees, it does discourage such consensual relationships between faculty and student or supervisor and employee.
-All faculty members, supervisors and other employees should understand that there are substantial risks in even an apparently consensual relationship where a power differential exists.
+Although UNO does not prohibit romantic or sexual relationships between employees, it does discourage such consensual relationships between faculty and student or supervisor and employee.
+All faculty members, supervisors, and other employees should understand that there are substantial risks in even an apparently consensual relationship where a power differential exists.
 That is, one of the parties is likely to have influence over the other’s assignments, grades, or terms of employment.
 The inherent power differential between the parties may compromise freedom of choice.
 UNO reaffirms the generally accepted ethical principle that situations in which one makes office evaluations of “intimates” should be avoided.
 If a close relationship with emotional ties develops, the faculty member or supervisor bears a special burden of accountability.
 That individual is advised to make suitable arrangements for the objective evaluation, for example, of the student, employee, or the prospective student or employee.

 Affirmative Action in Employment